-After you obtain your visa and book your flights, there are still few other things you need to think of before you get on the plane.
+After you obtain your visa and book your flights, there are still few other things you need to think of before you get on a plane.

-Although it is a very exciting time, packing your bags and saying goodbye to all your friends, you need to know what to do before and after you arrive.
+Although it is a fascinating time, packing your bags and saying goodbye to all your friends, you need to know what to do before and after you arrive.

-We have outlined each point in more detail below and you can click on any to bring you directly to that section:
+We have outlined each point in detail below, and you can click on any to bring you directly to that section:

 Working Holiday Visa Australia Checklist